kjd/idna/README.rst

 * **Emoji**.
 It is an occasional request to support emoji domains in this library.
-Encoding of symbols like emoji is expressly prohibited by the technical standard IDNA 2008 and emoji domains are broadly phased out across the domain industry due to associated security risks.
-For now, applications that need to support these non-compliant labels may wish to consider trying the encode/decode operation in this library first, and then falling back to using `encodings.idna`.
-See `the Github project <https://github.com/kjd/idna/issues/18>`_ for more discussion.
+Encoding of symbols like emoji is expressly prohibited by the IDNA technical standard, and emoji domains are broadly phased out across the domain industry due to associated security risks.

 * **Transitional processing**.
 Unicode 16.0.0 removed transitional processing so the `transitional` argument for the encode() method